Last Updated on Samuel Franklinby

 Mindthief Perks Detailed

 Mindthief perks are a familiar story if you’ve looked at other Gloomhaven character guides that cover perks with our goals to improve our attack modifiers as quickly as possible.
-This requires that we take out as many negatives as possible and once finished with that task start to buff it with positives before taking out our zeroes to shift our damage expectations beyond just what it says on our card.
+This requires that we take out as many negatives and once finished with that task start to buff it with positives before taking out our zeroes to shift our damage expectations beyond just what it says on our card.

 Mindthief Enhancements Detailed